oivinde/tinkering/lamp_simple/README.md

 Enter wanted subfolder and change "hosts" file to reflect lab01 and lab01 names.

-Since the environemnt is isolated, I just run lynx on the ansible.demo.local machine to show result of LAMP deploy.
+Since the environemnt is isolated and I have not install GUI on the ansible.demo.local machine, I just run lynx on the ansible.demo.local machine to show result of LAMP deploy.

 `lynx http://lab01.demo.local/index.php